Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Counting statistics in Hilbert space

 where $t$ represents the duration of the process.
-Note that we have ordered these jumps from right to left in chronological sequence.
+We have ordered these jumps from right to left in chronological sequence.
 The jump type $\alpha$ is specified by the jump operator $A_\alpha$ corresponding to each jump event.
 Thus, $\alpha$ can take on one of the values of $1,\cdots,M$.
-In Eq.~(\ref{trajectorydefinition}), we define the counting variable as
+In Eq.~(\ref{trajectorydefinition}), we define the counting variable as follows:

-where the coefficient $w_{\alpha_i}$ is a weight assigned according to the jump type $\alpha_i$ at the jump instant $t_i$.
-Due to the random nature of the quantum jump trajectories, the value $n$ of Eq.~(\ref{countingquantity}) is also random.
-Counting statistics focus on the computations and properties of the probability distribution $P(n|t)$.
+where the coefficient $w_{\alpha_i}$ represents a weight assigned according to the jump type $\alpha_i$ at the jump instant $t_i$.
+Owing to the random nature of the quantum jump trajectories, the value of Eq.~(\ref{countingquantity}) is also random.
+Let the value be $n$.
+Counting statistics focuses on the computations and properties of the probability distribution $P(n|t)$.
 Because this paper is centered on FPT statistics, we concentrate on specific weights that are simply equal to $\pm 1$ or $0$.
 As a result, the values $n$ of the counting variable are always discrete integers, and their temporal changes are $\pm 1$ or 0.
-As originally mentioned, we classify counting variables as simple or current-like, respectively.
+As originally mentioned, we classify counting variables as simple or current-like.

 Rather than the probability distribution $P(n|t)$, counting statistics generally focuses on its moment generating function.
 Because the value of the counting variable in Eq.~(\ref{countingquantity}) is discrete, this function is also the $z$-transform of $n$~\cite{Oppenheim1997}: